habedi/PracticalMachineLearning/README.md

 * [Stanford Topic Modeling Toolbox (TMT)](https://nlp.stanford.edu/software/tmt): TMT is a nice Java toolkit for topic modelling on textual data
 * [Java Data Mining Package](https://jdmp.org/): An opensource Java package for mining massive datasets implementing a vast collection of algorithms (i.e. clustering, regression, classification and graphical models)
 * [ScalaNLP](http://www.scalanlp.org/): A numerical computation and Data Mining library suite written in Scala, with an emphasis on NLP
-* [Vegas](https://www.vegas-viz.org/): A very flexible declarative data visualization library in Scala that works with Apache Spark right out of the box
+* [Vegas](https://www.vegas-viz.org/): A very flexible declarative data visualisation library in Scala that works with Apache Spark right out of the box
 * [DeepLearning.scala](https://deeplearning.thoughtworks.school/): A simple Scala library for creating complex artificial neural networks by ThoughtWorks
 * [XAPIAN](https://xapian.org/): An opensource search engine library with bindings to be used in many high-level programming languages, for example, Python, Java, and Lua!
-* [DataMelt](https://jwork.org/dmelt/): "DataMelt is a free software for numeric computation, mathematics, statistics, symbolic calculations, data analysis and data visualization" - DataMelt's website
+* [DataMelt](https://jwork.org/dmelt/): "DataMelt is a free software for numeric computation, mathematics, statistics, symbolic calculations, data analysis and data visualisation" - DataMelt's website
 * [Luna](https://luna-lang.org/): A functional programming language to create data processing friendly programs in a WYSIWYG way
 * [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation environment, very cool tool for investigating complex phenomena via implementing simple computational rules for agents!
 * [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and plotting, it is part of [KDE Project!](https://kde.org/)